 - This information is used to generate the Certificate Signing Request (CSR) that is used to generate your new professionally-signed SSL certificate.

-- On the next page, select one of your domain's emails from the dropdown.
+- On the next page, select one of your domain's email addresses from the dropdown list, and then click the Proceed to Next Step button.

 This must be an email on your domain.
 Make sure one of the emails listed in that dropdown has been created on your domain and you are able to receive mail with it.
 If it does not exist, create this email first before continuing.